-The lack steady growth is an indication that your orchid is lacking Phosphorus.
+The lack of steady growth is an indication that your orchid is lacking Phosphorus.

 Phosphorus, unlike nitrogen which can suffer from leaching, remains in the soil even after hard rains and constant watering.
 It can become too concentrated quickly.

 In high quantities, it’s not beneficial for any plant and downright harmful for humans.
-That is why many states have issued concerned for fertilizing with phosphorous in large fields, as the rain water might transmit these high doses and contaminate rivers, streams and other waterways.
+That is why many states in the USA have issued concerns for fertilizing with phosphorous in large fields, as the rainwater might transmit these high doses and contaminate rivers, streams and other waterways.

 Potassium in Orchid Fertilizer: The Natural Defense

 The last ingredient in the N-P-K ratio is potassium (K) or potash (K2O).
-Potassium is an overall well-being of the plant, as it helps the orchid fight of pests and disease.
-Potassium will enhance the orchids resistance to drought, heat, and cold.
+Potassium serves as an overall stimulant for the well-being of the plant, as it helps the orchid fight of pests and disease.
+Potassium will enhance the orchid's resistance to drought, heat, and cold.
 This is why we call potassium the natural defense.